mrsimpson/slides-context-is-all-you-need/slides/19-three-layers.md

 Layer 2 is Process Memory - phase-aware development plans that track what phase you're in, what decisions you've made, what's been completed.

 Layer 3 is Long-term Memory - requirements, architecture, and design documents that preserve your thinking across conversations and sessions.
 This may as well be captured outside the system, e. g. in knowledge databases connected via RAG.
+Rules that provide principles / do's and dont's also fall into this category.

 These three layers provide the context AI needs to transform from chaotic assistant to capable execution partner.